Leopard Appaloosa Alpacas

 Leopard Appaloosa Alpacas are different from the usual solid coloured alpacas.
 You can quiet literally 'Spot the Difference'.

 Leopard Appaloosa Definition: Leopard Appaloosa alpacas can be defined by usually having spot from the tip of their ears, on their nose, through their blanket and right down to their towns.

-Alongside the Leopard Appaloosa pattern, there is also tuxedo and pintos.
+Alongside the Leopard Appaloosa pattern, there are regular appaloosa's, tuxedo's and pinto colourations...